crazcalm/oral-english/clips/how_to_be_nice.md

 		- This is going to break her.
 		- This is going to break him.
 		- This is going to break them.
+- That guy was rough ~ That guy was ugly

 ## Script 5